Rory M. Christian

 On June 21, 2017, James S. Alesi was appointed Commissioner of the New York State Public Service Commission (Commission).
 He was reappointed to a second term on June 10, 2021, and the new term runs through February 1, 2027.

-Prior to starting with the Commission, Mr. Alesi served in elective office for 23 years, starting as a Monroe County Legislator, then a State Assemblyman, and ultimately as Senator.
-In the Senate, he was Chairman of the Commerce, Economic Development and Small Business Committee.
+Prior to starting with the Commission, Mr. Alesi served in elective office for 23 years, starting as a Monroe County Legislator, then a State Assembly member, and ultimately as Senator.
+In the Senate, he was Chairperson of the Commerce, Economic Development and Small Business Committee.
 In addition, he held highly influential positions on several additional Senate committees including Energy and Telecommunications, Finance, Rules, and Labor.
-During his tenure, he also served as Chairman of the Senate Consumer Protection Committee.
+During his tenure, he also served as Chair of the Senate Consumer Protection Committee.
 He was appointed to the NYS Small Business Advisory Board and the NYS Workforce Investment Board by former Governor Pataki.
 He was reappointed by former Governor Paterson.
 His efforts focused on the need for job creation and retention in a work environment that treated workers fairly.
 As a former union member and small business owner, he has a unique understanding of the mutual needs of business and labor.
 He retired undefeated from the Senate in 2012, having served with five Governors.
 Prior to his appointment to the Commission, then Governor Andrew M. Cuomo had appointed him as a member of the Unemployment Insurance Appeals Board in 2013.

 Mr. Alesi graduated from St. John Fisher College.
 For many years, he owned a statewide commercial laundry business with operations in the Buffalo, Rochester, Syracuse, and Albany regions.
 He has served on several not-for-profit boards and has received nearly 300 awards from various community organizations.